knatarasan/knatarasan.github.io/_posts/2025-07-03-this-is-prototype-book.md

 | Will break the work at end                                              | Iterates at the end                 |
 | Artistic and Right brained.                                             | Logical and Left brained            |

-But why should you define **what is a PROTOTYPE**, while I am building my MVPs, kept oscilating on resolution and tool usage ( LOW vs High), I was kept adviced for lower resolution which is against my instict for perfection.
+### Why should you define your PROTOTYPE ?
+ while I am building my MVPs, kept oscilating on resolution and tool usage ( LOW vs High), I was kept adviced for lower resolution which is against my instict for perfection.
 Now I realize that those advices are for "Prototyping".
 As engineers are hardwired to write efficient, maintainable, reliable ,scalable, testable and deployable code, mostly they end up higher resolution path.
 But the priority even during MVP should be on iterations.

 Defining objectives of a prototype helps you stay withing the boundaries of available resources, time and get tested on the right group, kept observed for the feedback.

-Optimum approach would be prototypes are built with LOW resolution and scrapable but still gives closer to real product experience.
+Optimum approach would be prototypes are built with LOW resolution and would be scrapped at the end of the cycle, still gives closer to real product experience.

+### Why should you catalog your objectives ?
+By cataloging your objectives as
+- Functional
+- Cognitive
+- Emotional

+You are prepared to carry out your prototyping in proper channels to build and test your your prototype with appropriate focus group.

+### Make it fake but do it for real
+Here author clarifies that you are not deliberately build a dirty version,instead build something fastest with least resources, bring the experience as close as to the real product.
+> Eg: For a digital product, your build production grade home page and 10 blogs using WordPress in a day. keep it mind you are going to strip it down once you are done with your experiment.
+### Make it an experience
+Imagine you are in 2006 and envisioning to build an **iPhone**.
+You may not ask a future user how should your future smart phone be. instead show him a **Look alike** model of an iPhone or check with an **Work alike** iPhone model.

-## What do I need ?
+## What do I need start ?

-Whether you use tools to embody your idea or the tools you have creates or influences an idea.
-In my experience
+Whether you use tools to shape your Idea or the tools you have triggers an idea.
+In my experience, relentless curiocity and my  skills
+- can build production grade home page with blogs in a day with WordPress
+- can build and deploy and manage Full Stack in half sleep
+- can develop production grade content for digital marketing
+  - Develop blogs with SEO optimized
+  - Create active Insta content

+The author argues above are amazing raw material to start proto typing.

 ## What am I doing ?